xiaohu2015/Blog_Flask/README.md

-# Flasky
+# A blog web application
-a web blog implemented by flask library in Python
+This a web blog app implemented by flask library in Python